Transparency of the Regulatory System

 Investor-State Dispute Settlement

-The use of any international or domestic dispute settlement mechanism within Saudi Arabia continues to be time-consuming and uncertain, as all outcomes are subject to a final review in the Saudi judicial system and carry the risk that principles of sharia law may potentially trump a judgment or legal precedent.
-The Embassy recommends consulting with local counsel in advance of investing to review legal options and contractual provisions for dispute resolution.
+The use of any international or domestic dispute settlement mechanism within Saudi Arabia continues to be time-consuming and uncertain, as all outcomes are subject to a final review in the Saudi judicial system and carry the risk that principles of sharia law may potentially supersede a judgment or legal precedent.
+The U.S. government recommends consulting with local counsel in advance of investing to review legal options and contractual provisions for dispute resolution.

 International Commercial Arbitration and Foreign Courts

-Potential investors should note that the “Resolving Insolvency” indicator most negatively affects Saudi Arabia’s 2018 World Bank “Doing Business” ranking; its rank for this indicator is 168th out of 190 countries measured.
+Potential investors should note that the “Resolving Insolvency” indicator most negatively affects Saudi Arabia’s World Bank “Doing Business” ranking.

-In February 2018, the SAG announced the approval of new bankruptcy legislation, which is to become effective after the publication of the related implementing regulations, possibility later in 2018.
+However, in February 2018, the SAG announced the approval of new bankruptcy legislation, which became effective in August 2018.
 According to the SAG, the new bankruptcy law seeks to “further facilitate a healthy business environment that encourages participation by foreign and domestic investors, as well as local small and medium enterprises.”
+The new law clarifies procedural processes and recognizes distinct creditor classes (e.g., secured creditors).
+The new law also includes procedures for continued operation of the distressed company via financial restructuring.
+Alternatively, the parties may pursue an orderly liquidation of company assets, which would be managed by a court-appointed licensed bankruptcy trustee.
+Saudi courts have begun to accept and hear cases under this new legislation.